Harsha7337/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+A list of my favorite things:
+- 😻
+- 🥊
+- 👶

+In order, these are my favorite flavour of ice creams:
+1. chocolate
+2. blue rose mint
+3. black current